Arch Craniofac Surg Search

 Patient consent

-The patient’s guardians provided written informed consent for the publication and the use of the patient’s images.
+The patients' parents provided written informed consent for the publication and use of their children's images.

 Author contribution